In this guide we’ll take a look at the best scroll saws for the UK market.

 Check the machine before you begin work to make sure the blade is tightly fitted and the tension is correct.
 Run the machine for a few moments before use to check everything is working, and listen out for any unusual noise that might suggest something is wrong with the machine.

-Wear safety googles and a mask when working.
+Wear safety goggles and a mask when working.
 Dust particles, especially those from composite boards, can be extremely harmful to health.
-Safety googles are essential in case a blade snaps and flies off.
+Safety goggles are essential in case a blade snaps and flies off.
 Most scroll saws are equipped with a spring in the arm so that, when a blade breaks, the broken top half does not come shooting out.
 However it always pays to be safe.
 Stand with your face and body to one side of the blade and out of line with a possible thrown piece in case the blade should break.

 Of course, you should always keep your fingers clear of the blade.
 Do not hand hold small pieces, and use a jig to ensure your hands do not go under the blade guard.